Calorific value of the main gases and liquid or solid fuels: PCI and PCS.

-Definition: the constant volume calorific value of a fuel is the amount of heat generated by the combustion of unit mass of fuel:
+Definition: the calorific value greater at constant volume of a fuel represents the quantity of heat released by the combustion of the unit of mass of the fuel:

-- Product and reacting the products formed being at the same temperature,
+- the reacting products and the products formed being at the same temperature,

-This trial is the subject of NF-M 07 030, and uses a container called bomb calorimeter.
+This test is the subject of standard NF M 07-030, and uses a container called a calorimetric bomb.

 The definition of calorific value at constant volume does not correspond to industrial combustion taking place at constant pressure, in an open forum, but in fact the difference is small and generally neglected.

-The PCS is "useful" when re-heating the water of combustion (condensing boiler for example).
+The PCS is "useful" when condensing the combustion water (condensing boiler for example).

 lower heating value: PCI

-Most of the time the fumes out of the exchange surfaces to a temperature above the dew point.
-The water is emitted as steam.
+Most of the time, the fumes leave the exchange surfaces at a temperature above the dew point.
+The water is therefore emitted in the form of vapor.

-PCI is calculated by deducting by convention, the PCS, the heat of condensation (2511 kJ / kg) of the water formed during the combustion and optionally water in the fuel.
+The PCI is calculated by deducting by convention, from the PCS, the heat of condensation (2511 kJ / kg) of the water formed during combustion and possibly of the water contained in the fuel.

-If the fuel does not produce water, while PCS = ICH.
+If the fuel does not produce water, then the PCS = PCI.

-The precise analysis of a gas or a liquid is used to calculate the calorific value from the calorific value of its constituents with the aid of the relation:
+The precise analysis of a gas or a liquid makes it possible to calculate its calorific value from the calorific value of its constituents using the relation: